SysKitTeam/docs-point/access-management/manage-private-channels.md

  ![Manage Private Channels - Members Tile](../.gitbook/assets/manage-private-channels_report.png)

 The Microsoft Teams with Private Channels report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.

-The **User Access report** also provides the option to select a user from a private channel and then **Remove from Channel** on the right side of the screen.